denzilly/bartsite-dev/_posts/2018-12-22-Slayerpart2.md

 ## Now What?

 We have sent through our song choices and entered the requested personal information to vote, what could possibly be left?
 As you would expect from such a reputable institution, there is a final familiar layer of protection to would-be spammers--the dreaded reCAPTCHA.
-To be fair--this is where the project stalled (read: crashed and burned), but if you are interested in potential subversion strategies and theories, read on to part 3.
+To be fair--this is where the project stalled (read: crashed and burned), but if you are interested in potential subversion strategies and theories, read on to [part 3.](https://denzilly.github.io/2019/01/08/Slayerpart3/).